rug-compling/alpinods/README.md

-The Go package `alpinods` implements the type `AlpinoDs` that can be used to marshal and unmarshal XML files in the `alpino_ds` format, using the `encoding/xml` package.
+The Go package `alpinods` implements the type `AlpinoDS` that can be used to marshal and unmarshal XML files in the `alpino_ds` format, using the `encoding/xml` package.